 The Philosophy degree thread!
-(Information and reading list!)Watch
+(Information and reading list!)Watch this thread

 Hello and welcome to the Philosophy, religious studies and theology forum.

 Do you enjoy philosophy?

 How much experience have you had with the subject?

 What got you interested in the subject to start with?